 Click on the faculty person's name to display session and disclosure information.
 Re-click to close session information.
 Please note that some faculty may not have session information.

-Rania K. Abbasi, MD is an Associate Professor of Clinical Anesthesia at Indiana University.
+Rania K. Abbasi, MD is an Associate Professor of Clinical Anesthesia at Indiana University and Anesthesiologist-in-Chief at Riley Hospital for Children.
 She practices pediatric cardiac anesthesia at Riley Hospital for Children in Indianapolis, Indiana.
-She completed her medical degree, anesthesia residency, and pediatric anesthesia fellowship at Indiana University.
-She then completed a second fellowship in pediatric cardiac anesthesia at Stanford University.
-She is currently the program director for the Advanced Pediatric Cardiac Anesthesia Fellowship at Indiana University.
-She is an active member of the Congenital Cardiac Anesthesia Society (CCAS), for which she serves on the Board of Directors.
+She completed her medical degree, anesthesia residency, and pediatric anesthesia fellowship at Indiana University, and her pediatric cardiac anesthesia fellowship at Stanford University.
+She is an active member of the Congenital Cardiac Anesthesia Society (CCAS), for which she serves on the Board of Directors and Annual Program Planning Committee.

 Thursday, March 30, 2023